 The Voltage Amplifier Stage (VAS): the high gain voltage amplifier stage is the core of the power amplifier.
 Its job is to amplify the low amplitude input signal to a suitable level.
 Most VAS circuits work in class-A mode since they basically require only a small amount of current, and therefore power losses over the active device can be retained reasonably small.
 A basic VAS circuit is a common emitter amplifier.

 The Output Stage (OPS): is a current amplifier working in either class-A, class-B or class-AB mode.
 The function of the output stage is to provide enough current gain so that voltage potential provided by VAS can exist over the low load impedance.

 The simplest current amplifier is an emitter follower.

-Combining two complementary transistors the emitter followers can be connected in push-pull configuration where each transistor amplifies the current of its corresponding half wave.
+Combining two complementary transistors the emitter followers can be connected in a push-pull configuration where each transistor amplifies the current of its corresponding half wave.
 Such topology is known as class-B amplifier, very efficient but subject to crossover distortion.

 A typical configuration is to directly couple the bases of the output transistors to the collector of the VAS, thus the transistors do not require individual biasing.

 The Feedback Network: its task is to send in some form the output signal to the VAS, thus it has an important part in error correcting as well as in bandwidth and gain limiting.
 Feedback can be either local, global or a mixture of both.
 Feedbacking from output to VAS (or more often to the input stage preceding it), is used to limit the gain and set the DC operating points.